MaterSim/AtomisticSimulation/lectures/lec_02.md

 Thus we could periodically pick some particles and randomizes the velocities of some particles in the system.
 These randomizations mimic the effect of an external environment interacting with the particles, ensuring that the system’s temperature remains constant.
 Hence, we allow two types of MD integration rules in the actual code.

-1. With a certain probability  $\nu$  (collision frequency), the velocity of each particle is reassigned by sampling from a Maxwell-Boltzmann distribution corresponding to the desired temperature T.
+1. **Random particle selection and velocity assignment**.
+With a certain probability $\nu$, the velocity of each particle is reassigned by sampling from a Maxwell-Boltzmann distribution corresponding to the desired temperature $T$.
-1. If the particle’s velocity is not reassigned, it evolves according to the usual equations of motion (e.g., using the Verlet integration method).
+2. **Ordinary update**.
+If the particle’s velocity is not reassigned, it evolves according to the usual equations of motion (e.g., using the Verlet integration method).

-In this technique, collision Frequency $$\nu$$ determines how often the particle velocities are randomized (following a [Poisson Distribution](https://en.wikipedia.org/wiki/Poisson_distribution)).
+In this technique, **collision Frequency** $$\nu$$ determines how often the particle velocities are randomized (following a [Poisson Distribution](https://en.wikipedia.org/wiki/Poisson_distribution)).
 A higher $\nu$ means more frequent collisions (interaction) with the heat bath, leading to stronger coupling to the temperature bath.
 We should choose a $$\nu$$ so that velocity reassignment happens at an appropriate rate to maintain the desired temperature without overly disrupting the natural dynamics of the system.

 The Anderson thermostat is relatively simple to implement, requiring only the addition of random velocity reassignment at each time step.
 However, it may not reflect the real dynamics.
 Since velocities are randomly reassigned, the resulting particle trajectories may not correspond to those in a real physical system where energy exchange occurs through physical interactions.
 This is particularly true for a periodic  system without the clear definition of boundary.
 In addition, one needs to play with the $\nu$ values.